-In truncus arteriosus, there is a large hole in the septum between the two ventricles (called a ventricular septal defect).
-This lets oxygen-poor blood from the right side of the heart mix with oxygen-rich blood from the left side of the heart.
-When this mixture of blood is pumped into the body, it may cause the lips, fingers, and toes to appear blue.
-This condition is called cyanosis.
+One feature of truncus arteriosus is a large hole in the septum between the two ventricles (called a ventricular septal defect).
+This lets oxygen-poor blood mix with oxygen-rich blood.
+When this mixture of blood is pumped into the body, it may cause the lips, fingers, and toes to appear blue, a condition called cyanosis.

 Truncus arteriosus also causes the arteries to form abnormally.
 Instead of the pulmonary artery connecting to the right ventricle and the aorta connecting to the left ventricle, the heart has just one big artery that connects to both ventricles.
 The pulmonary arteries then branch off this common artery.